smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ## Case

 I am using a clear case so that I can see the LED indicators without having to mount them externally.
-The PTT LED is really bright.
+The PTT LED is really bright, on purpose.
 The serial port RX and TX LEDs are much dimmer as to be less distracting.
 The Teensy 3.2 has a small orange LED to indicate power.
 The GPS module has a small green LED to indicate power, and a dim orange LED that flashes once per second when it has a positon fix.